KiaFarhang/opensecrets/README.md

 The client will either return a struct containing the data from the API call or an error if something went wrong.

 The client also throws an error if you pass it a request that's missing a required parameter.
-See the table below for details on which fields are required.
+Required parameters are the same as those noted in the docs for each method, listed in the table below.
+(Each request struct also includes comments noting the required and optional fields)

+Note you never need to pass the `apikey` or `output` arguments to the client.
+It sends the API key passed at construction with every request, and it always requests output in JSON so it can marshal that response into the struct each method returns.

+For a full example of each API call, see the end-to-end tests at [`pkg/client/client_end_to_end_test.go`](pkg/client/client_end_to_end_test.go).
+You can run them locally by pulling down this repo and using the following command:

+`API_KEY=your_key_here go test ./...`

 ### Available methods